 The main thrust of The Vegan Travel Handbook is that being vegan shouldn’t limit your travels.
 The introduction suggests that you should “choose a place that interests you first, and figure out what you’ll eat there later.”
 Ultimately “it’s just a matter of a little extra preparation and a flexible attitude”.
 There may be places where it helps to take some of your own supplies, or where self-catering gives more options than hotels, but “the world is your (plant-based) oyster”.

-The Vegan Travel Handbook is available from the Lonely Planet Shop in paperback or ebook format.
+The Vegan Travel Handbook is available in paperback or ebook format.